neonnubula/betchecker/BetChecker-FrontEnd/API_INTEGRATION_GUIDE.md

 The `vite.config.ts` includes a proxy configuration for `/search` that forwards to `http://localhost:8000`.
 This is optional since the backend has CORS enabled, but can be useful for avoiding CORS issues during development.

+## Production Deployment

+### Deploying the API to Railway

+1. Connect your Git repository to Railway and set the project root to `BetChecker-BackEnd`.
+2. Use `pip install -r requirements.txt` as the build command and `uvicorn app.main:app --host 0.0.0.0 --port $PORT` as the start command.
+3. Add an environment variable `DB_PATH=BetChecker-BackEnd/BetChecker-PlayerDatabase/afl_stats.db`.
+4. Once deployed, note the generated domain (for example, `https://betchecker-backend.up.railway.app`).

+### Deploying the Frontend to Vercel

+1. In Vercel, import the same Git repository and set the project root to `BetChecker-FrontEnd`.
+2. Use the default Vite settings: build command `npm run build` and output directory `dist`.
+3. Add an environment variable `VITE_API_BASE_URL` with the Railway domain from the backend deployment.
+4. Deploy and verify that network requests in the browser target the Railway URL (visible in the DevTools Network tab).

+### Post-Deployment Checklist

+- Confirm the backend `/docs` endpoint loads over the Railway domain.
+- Open the Vercel deployment and trigger a search; results should match the backend responses.
+- Update `src/lib/api/config.ts` or project environment variables if the backend domain changes.

 ## Error Handling

 The API client throws `ApiClientError` instances with: